MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 SETDEFAULTTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL,'MyTableConnection1');
 ```

-## Unregister a table connection
+## Unregistering a table connection

+When done using an external table connection or it requires a refresh, it can be unregistered by using either the UNREGISTERTABLECONNECTION function or the [Remove-NAVTableConnection cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/remove-navtableconnection).

+-   If a table connection was registered by the UNREGISTERTABLECONNECTION function, use the UNREGISTERTABLECONNECTION function.

+-   If a table connection was registered by the New-NAVTableConnection cmdlet, use the Remove-NAVTableConnection cmdlet.

+## Using the UNREGISTERTABLECONNECTION function

+When a table connection is registered by the REGISTERTABLECONNECTION function, it remains registered until the current client session has ended.
+If there is application code that tries to register table connection that is currently registered, a runtime error occurs.
+To avoid this, use UNREGISTERTABLECONNECTION function before calling the UNREGISTERTABLECONNECTION function.

+> [NOTE]
-When done using an external table, or you simply need to clear a registered table connection for whatever reaon, the the  can be unregistered.
-When UNREGISTERTABLECONNECTION is called, the current transaction will be rolled back.
+> When UNREGISTERTABLECONNECTION is called, the current transaction will be rolled back.

+The UNREGISTERTABLECONNECTION function has the following syntax:

 ```
-UNREGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<MyExternalConnectionName>');
+UNREGISTERTABLECONNECTION(TABLECONNECTIONTYPE::ExternalSQL, '<ExternalConnectionName>');
 ```

 For example, together with the REGISTERTABLECONNECTION and SETDEFAULTTABLECONNECTION functions, your code might look like this: